 As a result from a change in Dutch legislation, the master admission criteria for RSM Bachelor students changed as of September 2017.
 Starting in the academic year 2017/2018 (September 2017 intake moment) both internal (BA, IBA and premaster students) and external applicants have to meet the same admission requirements.
 The requirements below are ONLY for students who are completing or have completed their previous education at RSM.
 External students should refer to the admissions requirements listed here.

-The admission procedure and admission requirements apply for the following 11 MSc-programmes:
+The admission procedure and admission requirements explained on these pages apply for the following 12 MSc-programmes:

 - MScBA Accounting & Financial Management*